Ahmed-Omar-Ahmed/CODSOFT/readME.md

-## This Repo is for CodSoft's Internship Program
+# This Repo is for CodSoft's Internship Program

-# Navigate to diffirent branches to see the projects
+## Navigate to different branches to see the projects